joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 Impressively, ClickHouse is actually returning this larger set of data slightly faster than the simpler query, but likely below the noise threshold.
-Similarly, the memory usages has remained nearly the same as well.
+Similarly, the memory usage has remained nearly the same as well.
 Given what we already know about improving the performance of the simpler query, can we improve this `INNER JOIN`?
 Knowing that the key to performance is reducing the size of the tables in the join, let's try to limit just the parent set.